Our Editorial Board

 Section Editor, Tox Box

-Dr. Tomaszewski is a professor of clinical emergency medicine at the University of California in San Diego (UCSD) and director of the university’s two emergency departments.
-A trained marine biologist, he maintains his love of the ocean through diving and surfing, while serving as a clinical attending physician in the Department of Hyperbaric Medicine at UCSD.
+Dr. Tomaszewski is a professor of clinical emergency medicine and director of the two emergency departments at the University of California in San Diego (UCSD).
+A trained marine biologist, he maintains his love of the ocean through diving and surfing while serving as a clinical attending physician in the Department of Hyperbaric Medicine at UCSD.
 He was named the UCSD Health Sciences Attending Physician of the Year in 2012.
-For 17 years Chris taught emergency medicine while serving as medical director of the Hyperbaric Oxygen Division and director of the Medical Toxicology Fellowship at Carolinas Medical Center in Charlotte, North Carolina.
-His research interests include novel treatments for carbon monoxide poisoning and cardiotoxicity from calcium channel- and beta-blockers.
+For 17 years Dr. Tomaszewski taught emergency medicine while medical director of the Hyperbaric Oxygen Division and director of the Medical Toxicology Fellowship at Carolinas Medical Center in Charlotte, North Carolina.
+His research interests include novel treatments for carbon monoxide poisoning and cardiotoxicity from calcium channel and beta-blockers.

 John C. Greenwood, MD